plp13/qman/doc/OS_SPECIFIC.md

 fi
 ```

-The `[misc]` section of your config file must be changed as follows:
+You'll have to change the `[misc]` section of your config file as follows:

 ```
 [misc]